infinum/dotnet-handbook/Api/API Standardization.md

 The RFC standard does not specify if a created, updated, or deleted resource needs to be included in the response body.
 This decision is left to the developers to decide, depending on the project needs.
 Note that whatever decision is made on the project-level, **it must be consistent for all endpoints** - if the decision is made to return the resource, that must be done throughout the API, not just specific endpoints.

-We recommend that, by default, the API **does not** return the content it created or updated, although we do recommend returning the ID of the new resource if it was created as a result of a request.
+We recommend that, by default, the API **does not** return the content it created or updated.
+In case a new resource was created as a result of the request, the Location header should point to the new resource.
 That being said, there are a lot of cases where the clients depend on the data returned to update their state, so be mindful of the API consumers when making that decision.

 # Responses